d6y/richard.dallaway.com/_posts/2016-08-30-exoplanet-safari.md

 We’re going to start with what’s considered to be the first exoplanet.
 That’s 51 Peg b.

 Here's the artist impression.
-There are no images are exoplanets anything like this.
+There are no images of exoplanets anything like this.
 And we’re going to be seeing a few artist impressions tonight… so don’t confuse this with real images.

 And a confession: it’s not really the first exoplanet.
 Earlier exoplanets were found, but are huge, more like “failed star”, or orbit around stars very different to our own, such as pulsars.